Volleyball is a sport beloved by all, from kids to the elderly. Start with the basics by using these volleyball drills to get you started.

 - Each tosser will have a ball they will throw to the passer as they work around.

 - The passer will stay in an athletic stance as they shuffle across the court and receive the ball from each tosser.

 - The passer will return the ball in a bump, set, bump, set...pattern

 - The 3rd and 4th tosser, the two tossers at the end on either side of the net, will throw two balls to the passer.
-One ball will be tossed as the passer is directly in front of them.
-The second ball will be passed as the passer starts heading down the sideline to come around to the other side
+They will toss one ball as the passer is directly in front of them.
+They will pass the second ball as the passer heads down the sideline to come around to the other side.

 - In total, the passer will return 8 balls

-- You can have a line of other teammates who can go once the player in front makes there way to the other side of the net
+- You can have a line of other teammates who can go once the player in front makes their way to the other side of the net

 6. Rally Scoring Game

-A “” rally” in a volleyball game is when the ball is continuously played back and forth.
-During a game, rally’s can sometimes last a while with the winning team winning due to an error from the other team.
+A “” rally” in a volleyball game is when they play the ball continuously back and forth.
+During a game, rally’s can sometimes last a while until the winning team results from an error by the other team.
 The Rally Scoring game takes this concept and trains players to be consistent with their skills, decrease errors, and improve their ability to play at maximal levels for extended periods of time.

 How To Perform The Rally Scoring Game

 - This drill requires 12 players; 2 teams of 6